 Fruity bran loaf

-This easy egg free fruity bran loaf is packed with fruity goodness and is fat free - so feel free to spread slices generously with butter!
+This easy egg-free fruity bran loaf is packed with goodness and is fat free, high in fibre and low sugar - so feel free to spread slices generously with butter!

 Ingredients